Hwerow/FermWatch/README.md

 Initially, I just wanted a bigger screen for my BrewPiLess, but interfacing the ILI9341 proved to be too hard for me.
 Then I developed FermWatch as a standalone unit  to show BrewPiLess data and iSpindel data from Brewfather plus some derived functions.
 # Software issues and change requests
 Please do not expect any form of support.
 I am a brewer not a coder/programmer!
 It has taken me 4 months to reach this stage where I think that it is working and stable enough to release.
-It works with the hardware, as described – it may not work with your parts/setup!
+It works with the hardware, as described.
 # Main Prerequisites
 - D1 Mini 8266 with 2.8" TFT ILI9341 320 * 240 (lots of these out there just don't buy a shield!)
 NB This project does not work with an ESP32!
 - BrewPiLess System [BPL] Software v4.1r4 by Vitotai  https://github.com/vitotai/BrewPiLess